-If your speaking in a formal setting (like the State of the Union address, or closing arguments in a multi-billlion court case), or if you’re talking someplace (like a TED event or Toastmaster’s contest) where addressing the audience directly is discouraged, you can’t take the following advice.
+If you’re speaking in a formal setting like the State of the Union address, or closing arguments in a multi-billlion dollar court case… or if you’re talking at a venue like a TED event or a Toastmaster’s contest where addressing the audience directly is discouraged, you can’t take the following advice.

 But most of the time, you can ask your audience an occasional, sincere question, such as:

 Is this making sense to everyone?

 You all got that point, right?

-Or even, “Folks, you’re looking a little blank.
-Is everything OK?”
-(I asked that one, once, and an audience member yelled out, “Yeah, we’re thinking about it!”)
+(I asked that once, and an audience member yelled out, “Yeah, we’re thinking about it!”)